Changing an Employees' Working Hours

 Any changes due to being transferred to a new employer cannot be made if they’re directly related to the transfer.

-BrightHR can help
+Here’s how BrightHR can help you!

 It can be difficult for both employees and employers to fully understand changes to working hours.
 This is where BrightHR’s expertise can provide valuable assistance.
-Get in touch today for employment law advice or explore our many insightful HR resources.
+Get in touch today for employment law advice or explore our many insightful HR resources

 Frequently Asked Questions about Changing Employees' Working Hours

-Can an employer change your contract?
+Q. QuestionCan an employer change your contract?

 Lucy Cobb